American Horror Story: 1984: Casting

 On February 6, 2019, Murphy revealed that Emma Roberts and series newcomer Gus Kenworthy would star in the season.
 In July 2019, Angelica Ross announced that she would have a series regular role in the season.
 Later that month, Billie Lourd, Cody Fern, Leslie Grossman, and John Carroll Lynch were confirmed to be returning to the series, with new cast members Matthew Morrison, DeRon Horton, and Zach Villa.
 In October 2019, filming pictures confirmed that original cast member Dylan McDermott would appear in the season.
 Later that month, series veteran Lily Rabe confirmed via her Instagram account that she would appear in the seventh episode of the season.
 In November 2019, it was confirmed that Finn Wittrock would return for the season finale.

 On April 2, 2019, series mainstay Evan Peters, who had starred in all eight previous seasons, announced he would not appear in this season.
 On May 23, 2019, Billy Eichner, who appeared in Cult and Apocalypse, stated that he would not be returning in the season.
 On July 8, 2019, it was reported by Deadline Hollywood that Sarah Paulson would have a smaller role in 1984 than in previous seasons, due to her commitments to Murphy's Netflix series Ratched.
 However, in October 2019, Paulson herself confirmed that she would not appear in 1984 as originally planned.

 Filming

 On July 11, 2019, Murphy confirmed the season had begun filming.

 Reception

 Critical response

-American Horror Story: 1984 received critical acclaim.
+American Horror Story: 1984 received positive reviews.
 On the review aggregator website Rotten Tomatoes, the season holds an 88% approval rating, with an average rating of 7.45/10, based on 170 reviews.
 The site's critical consensus reads: "A near-perfect blend of slasher tropes and American Horror Storys trademark twists, 1984 is a bloody good time."

 However, the portrayal of Richard Ramirez received criticism, with many, including the families of Ramirez's victims, accusing the show of glamorising him.